Sorry, you need to enable JavaScript to visit this website.

 Three entries/tracks:

-• General basic education: Education in basic subjects such as Danish language, mathematics, English, nature and science, etc. Aimed at young people who want to qualify for further vocational education or another upper secondary education.
+• General basic education: Education in basic subjects such as Danish language, mathematics, English, nature and science, etc. Aimed at young people who want to qualify for vocational education or another upper secondary education.

 • Basic production education.
 Workshop-based education with a high level of practical learning.
 Aimed at young people who want to proceed to vocational education and training or the labour market on a more qualified base.